workflowr/workflowr/README.md

 devtools::install_github("jdblischak/workflowr", build_vignettes = TRUE)
 ```

-If you are already writing R code to analyze data, and know the basics
+If you are already writing R code to analyze data, and know the basics of Git
-of Git and GitHub, you can start taking advantage of workflowr
+and GitHub, you can start taking advantage of workflowr immediately.
+In a matter
-immediately.
-In a matter of minutes, you can create a research website
+of minutes, you can create a research website like [this][demo01] (see this
-like [this][demo01].
+[analysis of the Divvy bike share system in Chicago][divvy] for a more complete
+example of a workflowr project).

 If you find any problems, or would like to suggest new features,
 please open an [Issue][issues].